 It’s easy to take paper for granted and even easier to forget how refined of a medium it truly is.
 After thousands of years, the use of paper feels natural and innate.
 In the words of Getting Things Done guru David Allen, “…the easiest and most ubiquitous way to get stuff out of your head is pen and paper.”

 It‘s fast and dead simple

-No quick entry system developed today can begin to compete with the access that a pocket notebook offers (not the “screen-off memo” option on Samsung’s Galaxy Note 5 nor the Surface Pro 4’s eraser clicking quick note).
+No quick entry system developed today can begin to compete with the access that a pocket notebook offers.
 No virtual assistant can offer us the same versatility.
-Siri, Cortana and Google Now can’t doodle.
-Alexa can’t even leave the house.
+Siri, Alexa, and Google can’t doodle what's on your mind.

 As author Patrick McLean says, “A pen and paper has but one functionality.
 It captures the marks I make so that they can be referred to at a later time.”
 In his wonderful article In Defense of Writing Longhand, McLean goes on to explain how paper is actually more enduring than files:

 Sure paper is perishable.
 But it is predictably perishable.
 Data turns to noise in all kinds of unpredictable ways.
 Like hard drive crashes.
 And if an IT person tells you that there is a way to archive a digital file, not touch it for 500 years, and guarantee that it will remain usable—that person is lying to you.
 If you think I’m wrong, I’ll email you some WordStar and AppleWorks documents just as soon as I can figure out how to get them off my five and a quarter inch floppies.